mackenziekbrooks/dci102-f18-humanities-data/Unit 2/unit2_assignments.md

   * What is your data set?
 Where did it come from?
 Who owns it?
   * What did you do to your data?
 How did you do it?
   * What tools did you use to clean and visualize your data?
 How did you use them?
 What steps did you follow?
-* Include screenshots when appropriate.
+* Include screenshots and links when appropriate.
 * Be specific!

 ### Project reflection